Clinical Practice Supports image

 • Conduct a risk assessment

-• Support the patient in getting set up to participate
+• Support them in getting set up to participate

-• Cancer survivors can also contact the program directly to learn more.
+• Those living with and beyond cancer can also contact the program directly to learn more.

 CancerPEP (Patient Empowerment Program)